The Possession (2012) - Review

 Plot & Thoughts

-Clyde (Jeffrey Dean Morgan) has picked up his daughters, Emily (Natash Calis) and Hannah (Madison Davenport), from their mom’s house and brought them to his new home for the weekend.
+Clyde (Jeffrey Dean Morgan) has picked up his daughters, Emily (Natasha Calis) and Hannah (Madison Davenport), from their mom’s house and brought them to his new home for the weekend.
 Clyde’s been a workaholic dad who used to coach basketball teams in the major leagues and is starting to see his career take off again.
-He’s still trying to repair his relationships with his daughters and his ex-wife, Stephanie (Kyra Sedwick), but his old tendencies of ignoring his family for the sake of his career continue to rear their head.
+He’s still trying to repair his relationships with his daughters and his ex-wife, Stephanie (Kyra Sedwick), but his old tendencies of ignoring his family for the sake of his career continue to rear their heads.

 One weekend, Clyde and his daughters are out and about and he brings them to a yard sale where Emily finds a mysterious-looking box.
 She also happens to see a woman through the windows while shopping who, unbeknownst to her, was attacked and mangled by the spirit within the box.
 Despite the ominous figure in the window, the mysterious whispers in the air, the complicated locks on the box, and all other obvious or vague warning signs, Emily brings home the box and opens it.
 Nothing happens at first, but as the title of the movie suggests, the spirit that was ‘trapped’ within the box is unleashed and decides to haunt and possess young Emily.
 From there, more drama unfolds in the already-torn family, some moments are misconstrued or improperly communicated, and it quickly becomes your run-of-the-mill possession movie.